dsp2003/clef/README.md

 + [M] Renamed "Coffee Seed" into "Raw Coffee Beans".
 You can roast them in Microwave or Campfire and get consumable "Coffee Beans"

++ [F] Blocks of Erchius Crystals will drop Erchius Crystals (instead of placeholder crystals)

 + [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds (diamonds will still spawn in treasure chests)

 + [M] Diamond can be crafted in Alloy Furnace from 2 diamond ores (recipe learned on picking up the diamond ore, was 4 diamond ores in EK and removed entirely in UG)